What are the attractions of family travel in Fukushima?

 3. Tsuruga Castle (Aizuwakamatsu City)

-A symbol of Aizu, famous as the stage for the Boshin War.
-From the castle tower with its distinctive red tiled roof, you can overlook the Aizu basin.
-Known as a cherry blossom spot, around 1000 cherry trees adorn the castle in spring.
-It is a spot that history-loving parents and children can enjoy together.
+Famous as the stage of the Boshin War, Tsuruga Castle is a symbol of Aizu.
+From the castle tower with its distinctive red tiled roof, you can overlook the Aizu Basin.
+It is also known as a cherry blossom spot, with about 1000 cherry trees adorning the castle in spring.
+It’s a place where history-loving parents and children can enjoy together.

 4. Ouchi-juku (Minamiaizu District, Shimogo Town)